michelada/design_system/README.md

 This will start a dev server and will watch the files for any change.

 ## Development Workflow
 Welcome to the design system project.
-Here, we use a different agile practice named Kanban to deliver beatiful CSS 👩‍💻
+Here, we use a different agile practice named Kanban to deliver fast and beatiful CSS 👩‍💻

 Let's talk about our workflow:
 1. First thing your need to know, there is no sprints! yay :dance_dog: